10 Most Expensive Yachts in 2026 (Billionaire Superyachts Ranked by Price & Size)

 Delivered: 2012

 The Topaz is a monument to entertainment and luxury.
 It is one of the most technologically advanced and largest superyachts in the world, renowned for its extensive onboard amenities.
-The vessel features a dedicated 26-seat private cinema complex with the latest projection technology, a full gymnasium, a spa, and a water sports platform.
+The ship features a dedicated 26-seat private cinema complex with the latest projection technology, a full gymnasium, a spa, and a water sports platform.
 With accommodation for 26 guests across multiple VIP suites, the Topaz is designed to provide an unparalleled entertainment and leisure experience at sea.
 The yacht is available for charter through select brokers at rates starting at $1.5M per week, making it a key player in the high-stakes superyacht charter market.

-#9.
 Prince Abdulaziz - $485 Million (Historic Value: $750M+ with inflation)

 Owner: Saudi Royal Family